-They have rows of small tubular feet on the underside of each arm operated by a water vascular or hydraulic system.
+They have rows of small tubular feet on the underside of each arm, which operate by a water vascular or hydraulic system.
 These help them with movement and to capture prey.

-These sea creatures do not have blood, instead their complex vascular system uses sea water to carry nutrients through their bodies.
+Such sea creatures do not have blood.
+Interestingly, their complex vascular system uses sea water to carry nutrients through their bodies.

 Three interesting features about sea stars is their feeding habits, regenerative abilities, and methods of reproduction.

 Regenerative Abilities: This is a rare feature.
-Some species of sea stars can regrow broken parts and will even shed a limb to escape from a predator.
+Some species of sea stars can regrow broken parts .
+As a result, will even shed a limb to escape from a predator.

 Reproduction: Two ways in which they reproduce are asexually on their own or sexually with a mate.

-Scientists have discovered more than 2,000 types of sea stars so far.
-They are closely related to sand dollars, sea cucumbers, and sea urchins.
+Moreover, scientists have discovered more than 2,000 types of sea stars so far.
+They are also closely related to sand dollars, sea cucumbers, and sea urchins.

 Brittle stars are also echinoderms similar to sea stars except that they have long thin arms.
-They belong to the class Ophiuroidea.
+And, they belong to the class Ophiuroidea.

 Starfish | The Predator.

-They have a rich menu of molluscs such as clams, oysters, and snails, also small fish.
-The eversion technique is to extend the stomach through the mouth after attaching to their prey.
+The starfish has a rich menu of molluscs such as clams, oysters, and snails, also small fish.
+Their eversion technique is to extend the stomach through the mouth after attaching to their prey.

-Plankton are microscopic and drift as they are carried along by the ocean’s motion.
+Plankton are microscopic and drift as the ocean’s motion carry them along.
 Phytoplankton refers to plants while zooplankton refers to animals.

 Sea stars have eyes on the tip of each arm.
-Sensory nerves from their complex vascular system extend from the central disc to their arms make capturing food and feeding more convenient.
+Sensory nerves from their complex vascular system extend from the central disc to their arms.
+This makes capturing food and feeding more convenient.